wp-plugins/nextgen-facebook/readme.txt

 * Added the "Site Name" option on the General settings page.
 * Improved detection of duplicate NextGEN Gallery images to avoid empty Open Graph image tags.
+* Updated the Rich Pin Validator URL in the Custom Settings, Validation Tools tab.

 **Pro version changes:**